sfu-bigdata/bd-glossary/Glossary.md

 ### Statistics

 Statistics is the discipline concerned with developing and studying methods for collecting, organizing, analyzing, interpreting and presenting empirical data.
-Common statistical metrics are mean (average), median, mode and percentiles. [#data-analysis](#data-analysis) [#lesson-05](#lesson-05)
+Common statistical metrics are mean (average), median, mode and percentiles. [#data-analysis](#data-analysis) [#lesson-05](#lesson-05) [#arithmetic-operations](#arithmetic-operations)

 ### Storytelling